 Finally, none of the three conditions in the theorem is redundant since for each one of them we can easily construct a polygon that gives us a MAIR satisfying that condition. \end{proof}

-The following corollaries are direct results of Theorem \ref{thm:optPropertiesPolygon}. \begin{cor} The MAIR has at least two diagonal corners on the boundary of $C$.
-Unless both of these corners are vertex-corners at least one other corner has to lie on $\partial C$. \end{cor}
+The following corollaries are direct results of Theorem \ref{thm:optPropertiesPolygon}. \begin{cor} The MAIR has at least two diagonal corners on $\partial C$.
+Unless both of these corners are vertex-corners, at least one other corner has to lie on $\partial C$. \end{cor}